GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-e-nva-bgp/README.md

 ### Multi-regional deployment

 The stage deploys the the infrastructure in two regions.
 By default, europe-west1 and europe-west4.
-Regional resources include NVAs (templates, MIGs, ILBs) and test VMs.
+Regional resources include NVAs and test VMs.
 This provides enough redundancy to be resilient to regional failures.
+In case of a regional failure, the corresponding dynamic routes are withdrawn and traffic will failover in the secondary region.

 ### VPC design